 Proprietary schools currently licensed by the State Board of Community Colleges.

-*On Friday, August 12, 2016, the State Board of Proprietary Schools voted to initiate the revocation of Priority Nursing College's proprietary license to operate one or more programs.
-In accordance with the State Board of Community Colleges Code, the State Board of Community Colleges will take an action upon this recommendation when it meets in September, 2016.
+*On Friday, September 16, 2016, the State Board of Community Colleges voted to initiate revocation of Priority Nursing College's proprietary license to operate one or more programs.
+In accordance with the State Board of Community Colleges Code, the owner of Priority Nursing College has a due process right to challenge this action.

 The initial licensing process may take several months due to the investigations and reviews required.
 Proprietary schools are required to pay an initial license fee of $3,000, plus $50 per program submitted for licensing; a Student Protection Fund Assessment of $1,250; and obtain a guarantee bond.